‘I can do all things through Christ who strengthens me’ Philippians 4:13

 “Be bold and strong!
 Banish fear and doubt!
 For remember, the Lord your God is with you wherever you go.”
 Joshua 1:9

-Letter No. 27 Christian Value: Truthfulness
+Letter No. 33 Christian Value: Trust

 Dear Parents and Carers,